Submission Guidelines for Young Children

 f.
 A reference list

 To submit proposals for cluster articles, use Manuscript Central.
 Each proposal will receive an ID number.
-Include the author(s) name, contact information, affiliation, and a brief cover letter.
+Include the author(s) name, contact information, affiliation, and a brief cover letter (see the "Format"and "Cover Letter" sections).
+Note the month of the cluster for which you are submitting, as this will be a required question in the submission system.

 2. Proposal review.
 Consulting editors and the Young Children editorial team review the proposals.
-Editors provide feedback four to six weeks after the cluster proposal due date.
+Editors provide feedback approximately 8 weeks after the cluster proposal due date.

 In addition to cluster topic and general articles, Young Children includes several periodic features.
 We accept submissions for these features on an ongoing basis.